The right support, training and education can change the direction of a young person’s life.

 Facilitation and support of meaningful mentoring relationships for youth facing adversity in our community.

-Scouting helps youth grow in self-reliance, in their ability to help others, and develop leadership skills.
+Scouting is an advancement system that helps Boy Scouts to grow in self-reliance, in their ability to help others, and develop leadership skills.

 Venturing teaches youth respect and how to work cooperatively with each other.